-Plus, if you enjoy astrophotography, you’ll definitely want to stay up to get some shots.
+If you enjoy astrophotography, you’ll want to stay up to get some shots.
 Just be sure to bring warm clothes as it gets very cold in the park due to its altitude.

 You can also go camping, ride a bike, and go horseback riding in Bryce Canyon.

 Where to go from Bryce Canyon

-From Bryce Canyon, you can visit Kodachrome Basin State Park and other state parks in Utah as well as Capitol Reef National Park, Arches National Park, Zion National Park, and Canyonlands National Park.
+From Bryce Canyon, you can visit Kodachrome Basin State Park and other state parks in Utah, Capitol Reef National Park, Arches National Park, Zion National Park, and Canyonlands National Park.

 YOU MIGHT ALSO LIKE TO VISIT OTHER NATIONAL PARKS: